effector/effector/docs/api/effector/Domain.md

 ---
 id: domain
 title: Domain
+description: Domain, its methods and properties
 ---

-_Domain_ is a namespace for your events, stores and effects.
+Domain is a namespace for your events, stores and effects.

 Domain can subscribe to event, effect, store or nested domain creation with `onCreateEvent`, `onCreateStore`, `onCreateEffect`, `onCreateDomain` methods.